uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 The first way to vouch for a member is through the member's profile.
-This means the user must already be a member, and has already been vouched for enough times to meet the current trust group's requirements for membership.
+This means the user must already be a member, and has already been vouched for enough times to meet the current trust group's requirements for membership.g

 Go to the home page of the group of the member for whom you would like to vouch.
 To see what vouches have already been